Looking for a local divorce Solicitor?

-“I found the whole process of my divorce really stressful but Dipika Mistry helped me through it until the end.
+“I found the whole process of my divorce really stressful but WRM helped me through it until the end.
 I had good advice to get me where I needed.
-I couldn’t have managed without her help.”
+I couldn’t have managed without their help.”

 “Very happy with the service I received and would recommend to anyone, indeed I already have.
-Dipika, I can’t thank you enough you’ve guided me through a very difficult time."
+WRM, I can’t thank you enough you’ve guided me through a very difficult time."

-"I went to Dipika for help, I really did not understand anything about divorce and how I should take things forward, it was clear my marriage had broken down irretrievably.
-Dipika and her team were professional and gave me clear, frank advice.”
+"I went to WRM for help, I really did not understand anything about divorce and how I should take things forward, it was clear my marriage had broken down irretrievably.
+WRM were professional and gave me clear, frank advice.”

 “It is an extremely stressful and frustrating time, but having the WRM team supporting me, sorting out all the logistics, and working to get things moving was crucial."

 “I think it would have been extremely difficult to have done this myself and I am extremely grateful."